pinchbv/floor/README.md

 Where *fl* also gives a pointer that the library is used in the Flutter context.

 ## Bugs and Feedback
-For bugs, questions and discussions please use the [Github Issues](https://github.com/vitusortner/floor/issues).
+For bugs, questions and discussions please use [Github Issues](https://github.com/vitusortner/floor/issues).
 For general communication, use [floor's Slack](https://floor-flutter.slack.com/).

 ## License